Eta Carinae and the Luminous Blue Variables: Mass-loss properties -- do LBVs form pseudo-photospheres?

 {\bf Terminal velocities~~} The terminal velocities of LBV winds measured from the blue edge of the P~Cygni absorption component are in the range 100-250 kms$^{-1}$, with $\eta$ Car having a $\vinf$ of $\sim$500 kms$^{-1}$ (cf. \cite{Leit97}).
 These wind velocities are significantly lower than those of normal OB supergiants, which have $\vinf$ $\sim$1000-3000 \kms.
 The mass-loss rates of LBVs are also a factor of 10-100 larger than those of normal supergiants, so their wind densities, $\rho (r) = \dot{M}/4 \pi r^2 v(r)$, are much higher, giving the line profiles their characteristic P~Cygni shapes.
 As the LBV mass-loss rate is variable, some LBVs exhibit profile shape changes and variability in the absorption profile, such as the split blue-shifted absorption components seen in the H$\alpha$ line of AG\,Car (see Fig.~\ref{fig:stahl11}) and other LBVs such as R 127 \cite{Stahl83,Stahl86}.
-P\,Cyg, R\,66, and HD\,160529 also exhibit shell components in their Fe {\sc ii} lines (cf. \cite{Lamers85} for P\,Cyg).\\
+P\,Cyg, R\,66, and HD\,160529 also exhibit shell components in their Fe {\sc ii} lines (cf. \cite{Lamers85} for P\,Cyg).
+The split H$\alpha$ absorption components in LBVs have recently been proposed to be the result of an abrupt bi-stability jump \cite{groh11}.\\

 {\bf Mass-loss rates~~} Mass-loss rates of most LBVs have been determined using non-LTE models such as {\sc cmfgen} \cite{HillierMiller98}.
 The very high mass-loss rate for $\eta$\,Car ($3\times$10$^{-3}$ $\msunyr$) has been determined by several methods using radio, mm-wavelength, and Hubble Space Telescope data \cite{White94,Cox95,Dav95}, and the non-LTE model results for $\eta$\,Car \cite{Hillier01} yield a similar answer.
 Sophisticated NLTE mass-loss determinations for other LBVs include a value of $3\times$10$^{-5}$ $\msunyr$ for the extreme twin of P\,Cyg: HD\,316285 \cite{Hillier98}, while Najarro et al. \cite{Najarro97} derived $3\times$10$^{-5}$ $\msunyr$ for P\,Cyg itself, using similar analysis tools.
 These results are all much higher than for normal OB supergiants of comparable temperatures.